-Working remotely, working from home, teleworking, telecommuting – it’s the dream job of many.
-According to Global Workplace Analytics (GWA), more people are doing it, but GWA admittedly finds it difficult to get real data on.
+Software testing from home – it’s the dream job of many.
+According to Global Workplace Analytics (GWA), more people are working from home, but GWA admittedly finds it difficult to get real data on.
 But the numbers are growing.
 GWA estimates a little under four million workers currently telecommute full-time in the United States.
 Other data reveals the following statistics:

 - About 22% of the self-employed population work primarily from home.